Respiratory Syncytial Virus (RSV) Information

 - Aboriginal and Torres Strait Islander people aged 60 – 74 years

-- Adults aged 60 to 74 years with medical conditions that increase their risk of severe disease due to RSV, such as:
+- Adults aged 60 to 74 years with medical conditions that increase their risk of severe disease due to RSV, such

 - Cardiac disease